-Fault Cause Remedy not fuse to the surface of the cold plate. preheat the plate. metal or edge of the joint.
+Fault Cause Remedy Portions of the weld run do not fuse to the surface of the Small electrodes used on heavy cold plate.
+Use larger electrodes and preheat the plate. metal or edge of the joint.
 Welding current is too low.
 Increase welding current.
 Wrong electrode angle.
 Adjust angle so the welding arc is directed more into the base metal.
-Figure 57 Travel speed of electrode is too high.
+Figure 66 Travel speed of electrode is too high.
 Reduce travel speed of electrode.
 Scale or dirt on joint surface.
 Clean surface before welding.
 Gas pockets or voids in weld metal (porosity) High levels of Sulphur in steel.
 Use an electrode that is designed for high Sulphur steels.
 Electrodes are damp.
 Dry electrodes before use.
-1 Welding current is too high.
+Welding current is too high.
 Reduce welding current.
 Surface impurities such as oil, grease, paint, etc. Clean joint before welding.
-Figure 58 Welding in a windy environment.
+Figure 67 Welding in a windy environment.
 Shield the weld area from the wind.
-Electrode damaged i.e. flux Discard damaged electrodes coating incomplete. and only use electrodes with a complete flux coating.
+Electrode damaged i.e. flux coating incomplete.
+Discard damaged electrodes and only use electrodes with a complete flux coating.
 Crack occurring in weld metal soon after solidification commences Rigidity of joint.
 Redesign to relieve weld joint of severe or use crack resistance electrodes.
 Insufficient throat thickness.
 Travel slightly slower to allow greater build up in throat.
 Weld current is too high.
 Decrease welding current.
-Figure 59
+Figure 68